-Prepare a 13x9-inch pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Prepare a 13- by 9-inch pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-In a large heavy saucepan, combine the butter, sugar, and cream over medium heat.
+In a large heavy saucepan, combine the butter, sugar, and heavy cream over medium heat.

 Continually stir the mixture until the butter melts and the sugar dissolves.
 Brush down the sides with a wet pastry brush.